Graduate School Handbook part 14

 PGR14.5.1 If the examiners agree on the outcome of the examination, they will submit a joint report (RD12) and recommended outcome from the range available at PGR 14.6.1R.
 The Independent Chair is responsible for compiling this report from feedback supplied by the examiners and submitting it to the Graduate School as soon as possible.
 All examiners must agree the content of the written feedback.

 PGR14.5.2 Where the candidate is required to amend or resubmit work, the Chair will also complete the ‘required changes and feedback’ form which should indicate the examiners’ detailed requirements.
-This will subsequently be forwarded to the candidate and the Director of Studies by the Research Degrees Award Board (RDAB), and will form a checklist for the examiners upon receipt of any revised thesis.
+This will subsequently be forwarded to the candidate and the Director of Studies by the Taught and Research Degrees Award Board (RDAB), and will form a checklist for the examiners upon receipt of any revised thesis.

 PGR14.5.3 Where examiners wish any specific comments contained within their pre-viva preliminary assessment report to be made available to the candidate they must indicate this clearly to the Independent Chair, and it must be included on the post-viva required changes and feedback form.
 It will not otherwise be made available to the candidate.

 PGR14.5.4 For the sake of convenience, annotations noted on an examiner’s copy of the thesis indicating minor presentational and typographical errors only may be passed to the candidate as indicated on the required changes and feedback form.
 An annotated thesis can only be used in this way in conjunction with the written feedback, not as a substitute for it.
-Note: Not applicable where only electronic thesis has been used and viva conducted online.

 PGR14.5.5 The preliminary reports and the joint recommendation should together provide sufficient detail about the scope and quality of the work to enable RDAB to be satisfied that the recommendation chosen is appropriate.